This is the multi-page printable view of this section. Click here to print.

 Managing Ingress Domains

-• This is reference information managed only in DevOps Console.
+• This is reference information that is managed only in the DevOps Console.

-• The registered information will be displayed for users to refer to when creating projects or performing Helm installs, etc., using the cluster.
+• The registered information is displayed so that users can refer to it when creating a project or performing a Helm install using the cluster.

-2. Click the Deployment Target > K8S Cluster menu on the left.
-You will be moved to the K8S Cluster page.
+2. From the left menu, click the Deploy Target > K8S Cluster menu.
+You will be taken to the K8S Cluster page.

-3. Click the K8S cluster on the K8S Cluster page list.
-You will be moved to the K8S Cluster Details page of the selected K8S cluster.
+3. On the K8S cluster page, click the K8S cluster from the list.
+You will be taken to the K8S cluster details page of the selected K8S cluster.

 4. Click the Ingress Domain tab.
-The ingress domain list will be displayed.
+The Ingress Domain list appears.

-6. Enter the information on the Add Ingress Domain Information pop-up window and click the Save button to complete adding the ingress domain.
+6. Add Ingress Domain Information Enter the information in the popup window and click the Save button to complete adding the ingress domain.

 The prefix is optional.